 Simply put, switching your car insurance rate could save you hundreds every year.

-However, few people make the time to review their insurance coverage.
+But, few people take the time to review their insurance coverage.
 Why?
-The task can be time-consuming and confusing.
-Changing car insurance can seem like another complicated to-do on a list that has morphed so far out of control that no end is in sight.
+The task is time-consuming and confusing.
+Changing car insurance can seem like another complicated to-do on a list that’s mutated into an unruly mess.

 But it doesn’t have to be a headache!

 I promise that by the end of this article you will be equipped with everything you need to make a tactical switch between insurance providers.
-Using the tools provided by Insurify, you can do all of this:
+Using auto insurance quote comparison tools provided by Insurify, you can do all of this: